Skip to content

 Why PNG (Preservation Rationale)

-!!! note "Long-term master format" TIFF (uncompressed or lossless) is traditionally the archival gold standard.
-Since Bookeye cannot output TIFF at capture, we capture as PNG and convert to JPEG 2000 (JP2) for long-term preservation.
+TIFF (uncompressed or lossless) is traditionally the archival gold standard.
+Since Bookeye cannot output TIFF at capture, we capture as PNG, a format included in the Library of Congress Recommended Formats Statement for still image works.

 File-naming Guidelines